Traffic to treadmills: How UAE residents are beating rush hour with gym sessions

 For Alaa Alhaj, the decision to go to the gym immediately after work was born out of necessity.
 “Due to the heavy traffic, I found it difficult to head home first and then go to the gym after work,” she shared.
 “As a result, I decided to streamline my routine by going directly to the gym after work, and then handling my personal errands later in the day.”

-Alaa’s workplace is a 20-minute drive from her home—without traffic.
-During rush hour, the time taken to commute stretches to over 2 hours.
+Alaa’s workplace is a 20-minute drive from her home — without traffic.
+During rush hour, the time taken to commute stretches to over two hours.
 “The commute is incredibly draining,” she said.
 “It consumes so much of my time and leaves me feeling fatigued and demotivated by the time I reach home.”

 By shifting her schedule to include a gym session before heading home, Alaa has noticed a significant improvement in her life.
 “Rather than getting stuck in traffic for hours, I now go directly to the gym.
 By the time my session is over, the traffic has eased, and my drive home is much quicker,” she explained.